-The following health and safety guidelines and procedures have been developed to minimize the spread of COVID-19 for those who are working in on-campus research facilities that engage in human participant research to ensure compliance with current Ontario Public Health and the University of Guelph Environmental Health and Safety Guidelines for physical distancing, cleaning, hygiene and related safety protocols.
-This coronavirus spreads through liquid droplets and from contaminated sites and surfaces, as such the proposed measures in this Return to face-to-face Human Research Guidance document are intended to reduce the risk of transmission of disease to people at the University of Guelph (staff, students, instructors, researchers, participants, cleaners, etc.) or others sharing spaces with them.
+Off-Campus face-to-face research requires additional consideration at the level of University management and coordination with outside partners.
+The following health and safety guidelines and procedures have been developed to minimize the spread of COVID-19 for those who are working outside of University facilities that engage in human participant research to ensure compliance with Ontario Public Health and the University of Guelph Environmental Health and Safety Guidelines for physical distancing, cleaning, hygiene and related safety protocols.
+This coronavirus spreads through liquid droplets and from contaminated sites and surfaces, as such the proposed measures in this Return to face-to-face Human Research Guidance document are intended to reduce the risk of transmission of disease between members of the University of Guelph research community (faculty, staff, students, etc.), participants and others sharing spaces with them.
 Careful consideration must be given to the initiation of human participant research.
-Only human research that can be scaled back or shut down, safely, on short notice, should be initiated.
+Only off-campus human research that can be scaled back or shut down, safely, on short notice, should be initiated.

-Key considerations for safe phase-in of human research
+Key considerations for Safe Phase-in of Off-Campus Human Research

-Above all, the safety of students, staff, faculty and our community is the number one priority
+Above all, the safety of participants, students, staff, faculty, and our community is the number one priority